Penalties for driving without insurance in South Carolina

 Uninsured motorist fee in South Carolina

 Drivers who do not want to purchase car insurance in South Carolina may be able to pursue uninsured motorist registration.
 This annual $600 fee is paid by drivers who register their vehicle but want to avoid carrying car insurance.
-Drivers who qualify can legally drive their vehicles uninsured, but they are still legally and financially liable for any accident they cause — SCDMV specifically states that the uninsured motorist registration is not a car insurance policy.
+Drivers who qualify can legally drive their vehicles uninsured, but they are still legally and financially liable for any accident they cause — SCDMV specifically states that the uninsured motorist registration is not a car insurance policy and offers you no financial protection if you are in an accident.

 Although the uninsured motorist fee is an option for qualified drivers in South Carolina, most insurance experts recommend carrying an insurance policy instead.
-The average cost of minimum coverage car insurance in South Carolina is $524 per year — less than the uninsured motorist fee of $600.
+The average cost of minimum coverage car insurance in South Carolina is $627 per year — only slightly more than the uninsured motorist fee of $600.
 Additionally, minimum coverage car insurance may at least provide some level of liability coverage if you are deemed at fault for an accident or other covered incident.

 Current legislation is underway to remove the uninsured motorist registration from the law and convert it to an uninsured motorist fine that drivers must pay as part of the penalty for not having insurance.
 Once enacted, South Carolina drivers will need to have an active insurance policy or surrender their plates and registration to avoid penalties.